Accessible Community provides internships crafted to help the community and meet learning goals.

 Who Can Participate?

-If you are college or post graduate student or a professional exploring a career change, you can apply to participate.
-Experience in web development or design, architecture, occupational therapy, or human computer interaction help but are not required.
+If you are a high school student in Loudoun county, a college or post graduate student, or a professional exploring a career change, you can apply to participate.
+Experience in web development or design, architecture, occupational therapy, or human computer interaction is helpful but not required.

 Accessible Community is approved for internships with the following schools.
 If you do not see your school on the list, let us know and we will contact them.